falarica/presto-gateway/README.md

     ./mvnw clean install -DskipTests

-## Running Presto in your IDE
+## Running PrestoGateway in your IDE

 ### Overview

-After building Presto for the first time, you can load the project into your IDE and run the server.
+After building Presto Gateway for the first time, you can load the project into your IDE and run the server.
 We recommend using [IntelliJ IDEA](http://www.jetbrains.com/idea/).
 Because Presto is a standard Maven project, you can import it into your IDE using the root `pom.xml` file.
 In IntelliJ, choose Open Project from the Quick Start box or choose Open from the File menu and select the root `pom.xml` file.

 After opening the project in IntelliJ, double check that the Java SDK is properly configured for the project: